singhani09/freecodecamp/README.md

-this are my assignments of freecodecamo
+This are my assignments of freecodecamp